Best Snowflake Usage Monitoring Tools

 Datadog’s architecture may be fully linked with Snowflake’s to take advantage of both solutions’ powerful capabilities, like consumption monitoring.
 Datadog can calculate your expenditures based on active usage time by accessing the essential integrated data within Snowflake.
 Datadog’s tag-based analytic technologies can also help you better understand usage by user, role, or warehouse.

-• Cost estimates and projections
+• Cost estimate projections

 Datadog’s forecasting capabilities can also help you plan your future Snowflake credit allocations by providing usage and cost monitoring estimates.
 This solution is ideal for in-depth study of consumption statistics in a business setting, especially when combined with Datadog’s professional approach to data monitoring.